yujunghwang/bndovb/README.md

 univariate.
 The default method is 1, using parametric normal density assumption.

+When using ‘bndovbme’, the auxiliary data must contain noisy proxy variables for the omitted variable.
+A user should set the type of the proxy variables, ptype, to either 1 (continuous) or 2 (discrete).
+When proxy variables are continuous, the auxiliary data must contain at least 2 proxy variables.
+When proxy variables are discrete, the auxiliary data must contain at least 3 proxy variables.

 ## Installation

 You can install a package **bndovb** using either CRAN or github.